20 min read

 Thus, the product ranking will be product C, product A, and lastly, product B.

 • The function score criterion allows you to add or remove relevance to product results based on one or more functions applied to the values numeric fields.
-When you set up the function score, you associate product catalogue fields with a value in a given range to be added or removed from the organic score at query time.
+When you set up the function score, you associate product catalog fields with a value in a given range to be added or removed from the organic score at query time.
 For example, you configure boosting rules in a range from 1 to 100, and demoting rules from —100 to 1.
 This is useful to change product scoring based on numeric fields related to custom KPIs.
 When shoppers launch a search query, each product result containing fields associated with the rule scores an additional or reduced relevance, as indicated by the rule.
 When multiple function score rules apply to a product, all rules are taken into account to calculate the product's final scoring.

 note